• Skip to primary navigation

 • All you need are mixing bowls; no hand mixer required!

 All of my favorite fall flavors are inside of these cookies, more specifically, pumpkin!
-Unlike other pumpkin cookies that are usually cakey (like my pumpkin chocolate chip cookies), these are not.
+Unlike other pumpkin cookies that are usually cakey (like my fluffy pumpkin chocolate chip cookies), these are not.

 The trick is to blot out some of the canned pumpkin before adding it to the dough.